HopkinsKV/stock-analysis/README.md

 ### Cons
 The disadvantage of refactoring code is the increased debugging process.

 This script in particular still requires manually defining each item in an array, which is not scalable.
 If new companies need review, they must be added to the array by hand.
-The references to this array will also need to have their XXXX updated.
+The references to this array will also need to have the for loops updated to match the new array amount.

+Lastly, the refactored code may use more memory while it increases efficiency.